 The Town of Rimbey is located in an area where oil and gas development is common and a significant part of the local economy.
-As a result, abandoned oil and gas wells may exist within the town boundaries, particularly in the recently annexed areas.
+As a result abandoned oil and gas wells may exist within the town boundaries, particularly in the recently annexed areas.

-Subdivision or development applications will not be approved if it would result in additional permanent dwellings or public facilities, as defined by the Alberta Energy Regulator (AER) being located with 100 meters of a gas or oil well, unless the AER provides written approval.
-Lesser distances may be approved in writing by the Energy Resource Conservation Board.
+Subdivision or development applications will not be approved if it would result in overnight accommodation or a public facility being within 100 metres of a gas or oil well, although lesser distances may be approved in writing by the Energy Resource Conservation Board.
 Sour gas facilities may require larger setbacks.